Products of manifolds with fibered corners: Background

 Note that we do not require that a manifold with corners is connected, nor do we strictly require that boundary faces are connected, despite how they have just been defined!
 Indeed, it will be useful below to allow certain unions of disjoint boundary hypersurfaces to be considered as a single hypersurface, or what is called in \cite{AM} a \emph{collective boundary hypersurface}.
-This identification of collective boundary hypersurfaces (i.e., which components are to be considered to belong to `the same' hypersurface) constitues additional data on the manifold with corners, and in the event that such data has been specified, we abuse notation by using $\M 1(X)$ to refer to the set of collective boundary hypersurfaces; in the absence of such a specification $\M 1(X)$ consists by default of connected components only.
+This identification of collective boundary hypersurfaces (i.e., which components are to be considered to belong to `the same' hypersurface) constitutes additional data on the manifold with corners, and in the event that such data has been specified, we abuse notation by using $\M 1(X)$ to refer to the set of collective boundary hypersurfaces; in the absence of such a specification $\M 1(X)$ consists by default of connected components only.
+By contrast, we adopt the convention that $X \in \M 0(X)$ is always considered as a single face even when $X$ is not connected; thus $\M 0(X) = \set{X}$ is always a singleton.

 The b-vector fields $\bV(X) \subset \cV(X) = C^\infty(X; TX)$ are by definition the Lie subalgebra of smooth vector fields tangent to all boundary faces.
 These form a locally free sheaf of constant rank, defining the b-tangent vector bundle